Giving Up On Life? It Could Be A Sign You Need Help

 Saving money will not only secure your future, but you can also use a small portion of it to treat yourself and go away on vacation or do something else you’ve been wanting to do.
 Pick out an affordable destination and have fun!

-Regardless of where you think these thoughts stem from, a good first step is to seek the help of a therapist.
+Regardless of where you think these thoughts stem from, feeling like you want to give up on life could be a sign that you could benefit from professional support.
 There's no reason to feel ashamed or embarrassed when reaching out for help from a professional.
 A licensed therapist can identify the underlying reasons behind feeling like giving up on life and then help you with navigating them.
 No matter what you're experiencing, a therapist can help you with turning the negativity in your life into positivity.
 If you aren’t sure who to talk to or where to find one of these providers, talking with a primary care provider could be the first move you make.

 "I'm a 50-year-old single father raising two sons on my own.
 I'm not sure when the pressures, stress, and past traumas caught up to me, but they did, and it was very heavy.
 I didn't know what I was mad at, but found myself mad and frustrated all of the time, and often with the people who love me most.
 I felt lost.
 My time with Eva has been and continues to be a blessing in more ways than I could have ever thought possible.
 First, she's a wonderful listener.
 And not just a 'nod in all the right pauses' listener…she's paying close attention to the details.
 I never feel like I'm being pushed through a checklist of obvious feedback.
 Her comments, suggestions, and strategies are custom-tailored to my situation(s) and I have REAL coping strategies that have improved my like tenfold.
 I feel like a new person…a better person…"